AdaCore/training_material/courses/rust_essentials/200_error_handling/03-result.rst

 Propagating Errors
 --------------------

+* Instead of handling the error ...

-* Manual propagation - return the error up to the caller (verbose!)
+  * ... you can return it to the caller (manually)

 * Shortcut - :rust:`?` operator makes propagation concise